Genetic Implications:

 Lab Test Considerations:

-Monitor CBC and platelet count periodically throughout therapy.
-May cause decreased RBC, WBC, and platelet counts.
-If severe decreases occur that are not related to the disease process, hydroxychloroquine should be discontinued.
+Monitor CBC and platelet count periodically during therapy.
+May cause ↓ RBC, WBC, and platelet counts.
+If severe ↓ occur that are not related to the disease process, discontinue hydroxychloroquine.

 Review methods of minimizing exposure to mosquitoes with patients receiving hydroxychloroquine prophylactically (use repellent, wear long-sleeved shirt and long trousers, use screen or netting).